Help End Child Labour: 22 Brands Committed to Child Labour Free Clothing

 3. Accreditation Schemes / Certifications

-Third-party monitoring and verification provide reassurance that a company is doing what it says it’s doing!
+Third-party monitoring and verification provide reassurance that a company is doing what it says it’s doing as well as holding suppliers to high standards.

-The major membership and accreditation schemes to look for include:
+The major membership and accreditation schemes to look for when conducting your due diligence include:

 • B Corp Certification